AzamSharp

 Updated (08/31/2023)

 Software architecture is always a topic for hot debate, specially when there are so many different choices.
-For the last 8-12 months, I have been experimenting with MV pattern to build client/server apps and wrote about it in my original article SwiftUI Architecture - A Complete Guide to MV Pattern Approach.
+Since 2022, I have been experimenting with MV pattern to build client/server apps and wrote about it in my original article SwiftUI Architecture - A Complete Guide to MV Pattern Approach.
 In this article, I will discuss how MV pattern can be applied to build large scale client/server applications.

 Architecture and patterns depends on the type of application you are building.
 No single architecture will work in all scenarios.
 Choose the best architecture suitable for your application needs.